This is our review of the best dog playpen products in 2022

-It’s easy to assemble without the requirement of tools and can be simply folded away when not in use to be easily stored.
+It’s easy to assemble without the requirement of tools and can be folded away when not in use and easily stored.

 Horizontal bars provide added reinforcement for the more energetic dogs in your family.
 The easily manipulated design means this pet playpen can even be used as a room divider if necessary.

-A stylishly designed and highly functionaldog playpen for indoors, this Unipaws enclosure is made mostly from wood, with fully rotating hinges that allow it to be used as a room divider or pet gate.
+A stylishly designed and highly functional dog playpen for indoors, this Unipaws enclosure is made mainly from wood, with fully rotating hinges that allow it to be used as a room divider or pet gate.

 Metal enclosure bars within the strong pressed wood frame provide this pet playpen with the added weight and stability needed for active dogs or adult dogs that like to jump up onto the panels.

 This stylish dog pen’s sleek design and glossy finish make it great for families that take pride in their furnishings, and its sturdy, quality design makes it incredibly functional and robust.

 Best puppy pen – Ellie-Bo Easy-Up 8-Piece Playpen

 Made from lightweight galvanised steel and featuring an interlocking concertina design, this exercise pen and puppy playpen is straightforward to use and store whilst also highly functional for indoor and outdoor use.

 The portability of this design makes it perfectly suited for an outdoor puppy playpen.
 It can be easily transported to be used as a dog playpen, indoor enclosure or room divider.